-This is why companies who nurture leads get a better conversion rate and increase in sales opportunities.
+This is why companies that nurture leads get a better conversion rate and increase sales opportunities.

-35. 46% of marketers with well-planned lead management strategies have sales teams who follow up on more than 75% of leads (source).
+53. 46% of marketers with well-planned lead management strategies have sales teams who follow up on more than 75% of leads

 Over time, following up with leads has been proven to be one of the best ways of increasing conversion rates.